Open Science Policies - Open Access Policy

 -

-This license allows the copying and sharing of the book, book chapter or monograph, as well as its reuse, but prohibits the creation of derivative works.
+This license allows the copying and sharing of the book, chapter of the book, or monograph, as well as its reuse, but prohibits the creation of derivative works.
 Authorship must always be acknowledged.

 More information can be found here.